arocull/BoneJuice/README.md

     - **[Surface Bone Placer](docs/examples/surface_bone_placer.md)** - Place bones on geometric surfaces with a single click
     - **[Mark Bone Side](docs/examples/mark_bone_side.md)** - Mark bones as left or right in an armature.
 Alternative to built-in method which relies on specific rules.
 - Armature Pose Mode
-    - **[Set Rotation Mode](docs/examples/set_bone_rotation_mode.md)** - Select multiple pose bones and set their rotation mode (Quaternion, XYZ Euler, Axis Angle, etc) with just the click of a button.
-Alternative to built-in method which can be hit-or-miss (although this will not convert keyframed transforms).
     - **[Curl Bones](docs/examples/curl_bones.md)** - Offsets euler rotations of all selected pose bones by the given rotation.
 Currently only works in Euler rotation mode.
     - **[Flip IK Limits](docs/examples/flip_ik_limits.md)** - Flips the minimum and maximum IK limit of a specified axis for all selected bones.
 - Rendering